 A Great Value

-Not every shoot requires each of these positions, but rest assured CRM Studios has talented and experienced team members capable of staffing all of them.
+Not every shoot requires full production crews, but rest assured CRM Studios has talented and experienced team members capable of staffing every position.
 We’re not going to charge you for a crew position that isn't suited to your project's needs.

 We enjoy meeting and working with new people whenever we have the opportunity.
 It gives each team the opportunity to be exposed to a different perspective and maybe even learn something new.